Partial resampling to approximate covering integer programs: The rounding algorithm

-We shall prove (\ref{wtl1}) by induction on $T$.
-For the base case ($T = 0$) this is trivially true, because ${\mathcal E}(T, j, Z_1, \dots, Z_j,v)$ is impossible (there must be at least $0$ resamplings), and so the LHS of (\ref{wtl1}) is zero while the RHS is non-negative.
+We shall prove Eq.~(\ref{wtl1}) by induction on $T$.
+The base case $T = 0$ holds trivially, because ${\mathcal E}(T; Z_1, \dots, Z_j; v)$ is impossible (there must be at least $0$ resamplings), and so the LHS of Eq.~(\ref{wtl1}) is zero while the RHS is non-negative.
 We move on to the induction step.